ElektraInitiative/PermaplanT/doc/usecases/current/membership_application.md

      - username
      - first+last name
      - email address
+     - birthday
+     - biography
   2. The user can look at public maps (read-only and without seeing addresses!)
-  3. The user can visit a 3-step form to apply for membership, with:
+  3. The user apply for membership, with several steps:
-     1. which kind of membership (directly on landing page)
+     1. Which kind of membership is selected on landing page and "Apply for membership" clicked.
+        Can also be clicked without being registered before, then Step 1. of Main success scenario needs to be done.
-     2. form 1
+     2. form page 1
         - salutation (Anrede)
         - title (Titel) [optional]
         - billing address (Rechnungsadresse)